muss0080/MemoryKalman/README.md

 These files have been run on MATLAB 2013a, but should work with any version.

 ##### Notation
-Apologies about everything ever - some very smart people think that changing the notation for terms is unimportant, but for those learning it can be a huge wall.
-For my own sanity, I've made the (hopefully correct) table below to translate the important matrices from the Kalman update [wikipedia page](https://en.wikipedia.org/wiki/Kalman_filter), the paper Kording, Tenembaum, and Shadmehr 2007, and their accompanying code.
+Apologies about everything ever - there is no standard notation for the Kalman Filter so there are translation issues that for those learning can be a huge wall.
+For my own sanity, I've made the (hopefully correct) table below to translate the important matrices from the Kalman update [wikipedia page](https://en.wikipedia.org/wiki/Kalman_filter), the paper (Kording, Tenembaum, & Shadmehr 2007), and the accompanying code.
+Check before trusting this completely.

 Term | Wiki | Paper | Code
 --- | --- | --- | ---